Regardless of what diet you choose, proteins are a must. They may seem overwhelming to understand - but we are here to break it down for you!

 Protein Content: Chickpeas = 6.3 g per 100 g, Red kidney beans = 7.9 g per 100 g.

 Beans and chickpeas are staple foods for loads of cultures around the world and very popular meat alternatives in vegetarian or vegan diets.
 Officially part of the legume family, these plant foods are packed full of fiber and protein, plus a variety of vitamins and minerals.
 There are 100’s of varieties of legumes, but we particularly like beans and chickpeas, which are also some of the more common types.
 You might be familiar with chickpeas, navy beans, black beans, red kidney beans, and cannellini beans.
-Each of these legumes have unique nutritional profiles but the amount of protein tends to be relatively the same.
-Unfortunately, on their own they are not complete protein sources but simply mix them with another plant-based protein and they are a great way to meet your protein needs and promote overall wellness.
+Each of these legumes has unique nutritional profiles but the amount of protein tends to be relatively the same.
+Unfortunately, on their own, they are not complete protein sources but simply mix them with another plant-based protein and they are a great way to meet your protein needs and promote overall wellness.
 However, legumes if not prepared correctly, can cause some ‘not very nice’ side effects, like gas and bloating.
 This is because they contain a particular sugar that our bodies simply cannot break down.
 They also contain anti-nutrients, which are little compounds that can reduce the absorption of nutrients.
 But don’t worry, these problems can be mitigated by simply soaking and cooking your legumes prior to eating, keeping in mind that different types contain different levels of antinutrients and therefore require different soaking times.
 Sprouting is also another way to avoid these problems and enhance the nutritional quality, allowing you to reap the benefits of these extremely diverse legumes and avoid anything too smelly…

 Protein Content: 6.8 grams per 100 grams

-Lentils contain the third highest amount of protein of any legume, just under hemp seeds and soybeans.
+Lentils contain the third-highest amount of protein of any legume, just under hemp seeds and soybeans.
 They are small, lens-shaped seeds from the legume family that come from the pods of a bushy plant.
-There are different varieties depending on their size and color, such as red lentils, brown lentils, french green lentils, and black/beluga lentils etc. Lentils can be stored for long periods of time and are very inexpensive yet highly nutritious, making them a popular staple food in the diets of many cultures around the world; in fact, according to historical records, they are believed to be one of the oldest crops around.
-They are commonly eaten as an alternative to animal products not only because they are high in protein, but because they also contain certain vitamins and minerals like iron and B vitamins that are commonly found in meat, with the added benefit of plant fibre.
-Depending on what you are making and what your recipe requires, will determine which lentils you buy due to various tastes and consistencies.
+There are different varieties depending on their size and color, such as red lentils, brown lentils, french green lentils, and black/beluga lentils, etc. Lentils can be stored for long periods of time and are very inexpensive yet highly nutritious, making them a popular staple food in the diets of many cultures around the world; in fact, according to historical records, they are believed to be one of the oldest crops around.
+They are commonly eaten as an alternative to animal products not only because they are high in protein, but because they also contain certain vitamins and minerals like iron and B vitamins that are commonly found in meat, with the added benefit of plant fiber.
+Depending on what you are making and what your recipe requires, it will determine which lentils you buy due to various tastes and consistencies.
 However, most types have similar characteristics in regards to flavor and nutritional content and can, therefore, be used to substitute one another.
 Lentils are easy to prepare but, just like beans and chickpeas, it’s important they are soaked and cooked or sprouted prior to eating.
 Enjoy them in soups, casseroles, pureed in dips, basically let your imagination run wild.
 Keep in mind that not everyone’s body responds as well to lentils and if you have compromised digestion they can actually cause digestive discomfort.
 As with all foods, it could be a matter of experimenting to see what plant-based foods suit you the best.

 Protein Content: 57 grams in 100g